davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
-- implement exp scaling for the pockels
+- Fix exp scaling the pockels.
+The problem is that for very low powers, the scaling exceeds the max = 4.0
 - how to deal with vector of objects containing pointer-arrays?
 - Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()